SmerkyG/dig/README.md

 Unions support virtual dispatch using a special tagging mechanism.
 (TODO)

-Types specify how they will be allocated in memory via one of the following specifiers: stack, heap, indirect_heap, rc, and defer_rc.
+Types specify how they will be allocated in memory via one of the following specifiers: stack, heap, lc, indirect, rc, and defer_rc.
 Stack types are Value Types and obey value semantics during assignment, while all of the other allocation specifiers create Reference Types and their instances obey reference semantics during assignment.

 * stack allocation type